valknight/tidal-desktop/README.md

 ### From binary

-Go to the releases tab, and download the latest `tar.gz` file.
+Go to the releases tab, and download the latest `tar.xz` file.
 Extract it, run `chmod +x tidal`, and then you can run `tidal`.

 ### From source